simonmichael/hledger/hledger/hledger.m4.md

 Here we touch on shell escaping/quoting rules, and give some examples.
-This is a slightly complicated topic which you may not need at first, but be aware of it, and return here when needed.
+This is a slightly complicated topic which you may not need at first, but you should be aware of it, so you can return here when needed.

 ### Escaping shell special characters